 — Ryan Fagan, The Sporting News (Jan.
 3, 2022)

-Conclusion: is Todd Helton a Hall of Famer?
+Conclusion: is Todd Helton a Worthy Hall of Famer?

 Do Todd Helton’s neutralized statistics matter?
 Would Helton be as strong a Hall of Fame candidate if he had spent his career in San Diego or San Francisco?
 Maybe.
 If you believe in the methodology behind WAR and OPS+, those statistics would theoretically be the same regardless of his home ballpark.

-In the real world, the combination of Helton’s home and road statistics yielded a 133 OPS+, which does take the Coors advantage into consideration.
+In the real world, the combination of Helton’s home and road statistics yielded a 133 OPS+, which does consider the Coors advantage.

 All told, over 9,453 career plate appearances, Helton was about 33% better than the average player in the fundamental hitting skills of getting on base and hitting for extra bases.
 No matter what ballpark he played in, Helton had a keen eye at the plate and was a doubles machine with respectable home run pop.
 In addition, as we’ve seen, he was an excellent defensive first baseman.

-For me, Todd Helton is over the borderline and is easily one of the ten best players on the 2024 ballot.
-He deserves to be honored for what he actually did, not what he might have or might have done if he hadn’t played in Colorado.
+For me, Todd Helton is over the borderline and was easily one of the ten best players on the 2024 ballot.
+He deserved to be honored for what he actually did, not what he might have or might have done if he hadn’t played in Colorado.

-The greatest player in the history of the Colorado Rockies deserves a plaque in the National Baseball Hall of Fame and Museum, and if he can clear the 75% bar when the results are announced, he will have one in July 2024.
+The greatest player in the history of the Colorado Rockies deserves his plaque in the National Baseball Hall of Fame and Museum, and, on Sunday, it will be unveiled.

 Thanks for reading.
 Please follow Cooperstown Cred on X @cooperstowncred.